peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

     public int CompareToBinary(
         PeterO.Numbers.EFloat other);

-Compares an arbitrary-precision binary float with this instance.
+Compares an arbitrary-precision binary floating-point number with this instance.

 <b>Parameters:</b>